 A "critical accounting policy" is one which is both important to the portrayal of our financial condition and results and requires management's most difficult, subjective or complex judgments, often as a result of the need to make estimates about the effect of matters that are inherently uncertain.
-For additional information, please see the discussion of our significant accounting policies in Note 2 to the Financial Statements included in our Annual Report for the fiscal year ended December 31, 2020 on Form 10-K filed with the SEC on March 23, 2021.
-There were no material changes to our critical accounting policies and estimates during the three and six months ended June 30, 2021.
+For additional information, please see the discussion of our significant accounting policies in Note 2 to the Financial Statements included in our Annual Report for the fiscal year ended December 31, 2020 on Form 10-K filed with the United States Securities Exchange Commission (the "SEC") on March 23, 2021.
+There were no material changes to our critical accounting policies and estimates during the three and nine months ended September 30, 2021.

 We record expenses for research and development activities based on our estimates of services received and efforts expended pursuant to contracts with vendors that conduct research and development on our behalf.
 The financial terms vary from contract to contract and may result in uneven payment flows as compared with services performed or products delivered.
-As a result, we are required to estimate research and development expenses incurred during the period, which impacts the amount of work completed through discussions with internal personnel and external service providers as to the progress or stage of completion of the services.
+As a result, we are required to estimate research and development expenses incurred during the period, which impacts the amount of accrued expenses and prepaid balances related to such costs as of each balance sheet date.
+We estimate the amount of work completed through discussions with internal personnel and external service providers as to the progress or stage of completion of the services.
 We make significant judgments and estimates in determining the accrued balance in each reporting period.
 As actual costs become known, we adjust our accrued estimates.